 Ulovane Environmental Training was established in 2005 by Schalk and Candice Pretorius, both of whom had gained significant experience, working first in Game Lodges and later as lecturers, and managers of the Bush Academy.
 This couple has been associated with conservation in the lodge and guiding industry for almost 20 years.
-The students become a part of the family and this is very important to the Pretorius’s who have three children of their own.

 Advice from Schalk: